cloudawan/cloudawan_documents/cloudawan/docs/install_guide/deploying_cluster.md

 [haproxy:vars]
 # This floating ip is in the hot-standby mode.
 If the active HAProxy server is down, the other will take over.
+# This is also the ip used to connect to Kubernetes master hosts.
+That is the role of master_host_slb_vip.
 haproxy_floating_ip=192.168.0.150
+# Domain name suffix.
+This is used to provide domain name service access to the Kubernetes services of the deployed applications.
+The access entry will be application_name.service_name.domain_name_suffix:container_port
+domain_name_suffix=cloudawan.com

 [haproxy_host]
 192.168.0.74 ansible_user=username ansible_ssh_pass=password ansible_become_pass=password